6/8/2023

 Paul Raymond

 Sure.
 So thanks for the question, Deepak.
 Historically, we've been 50-50.
 So that's kind of the ballpark we look at.
 It varies because some year we've done more acquisitions.
 Right now, we haven't done any in the past 12 months.
 So we usually target 50-50.
 We've been very patient.
 As you can see, we're generating a lot of cash.
 We're deleveraging fast.
-There's some nice targets out there.
-And the environment right now, we find is getting extremely favorable to us because in the past, there were a lot of private equities, very aggressive in our industry in acquiring some targets that we might have looked at in the past that we passed because the multiples were kind of crazy.
+There's some nice targets out there and the environment right now we find is getting extremely favorable to us because in the past there were a lot of private equities very aggressive in our industry in acquiring some targets that we might have looked at in the past that we passed because the multiples were kind of crazy.
 We're actually seeing that kind of reverse and come around.
-So we're seeing a lot of funds deleveraging and then a little bit like what you're seeing in the commercial real estate market right now, we're seeing some interesting opportunities coming to the table that people want to move fast on.
+So we're seeing a lot of funds be leveraging a little bit like what you're seeing in the commercial real estate market right now.
+We're seeing some interesting opportunities coming to the table that people want to move fast on.
 So I think we're in a great position.
-We've demonstrated and the code showed the chart that we can do very creative acquisitions and deleverage very fast.
+We've demonstrated and showed the chart that we can very accretive acquisitions and deleverage very fast.
 We're very disciplined.
 So I kind of like the environment out there right now for us to find some interesting targets.
-And we know we have the balance sheets to be patient.
+And we know we have to balance sheets to be patient.
 So I kind of like where we are right now.

 speaker

 Okay, fantastic.
 That's helpful.
-And then just on the margin target, I think your target was nine to 13% EBITDA margin.
-I still have a ways to go there, but it sounds like you have some improvements in gross margin and your target to get to 10% of, I think target groups to go from 6% to 10%.
-That's a versus contract employees, is that right?
+And then just on the margin target, I think your target was 9% to 13% EBITDA margin.
+I still have a ways to go there, but it sounds like you have some some improvements in gross margin and your target to get to 10% of, target to go from 6% to 10%, that's versus contract employees, is that right?

 speaker